JISHNU-2002/PyCodeBase/Python-For-Everybody/06-Py-Extras/README.md

 1. **Node Class**: Each node has a data field and a next field which points to the next node in the list
 2. **LinkedList Class**: This class will manage the nodes and provide methods to manipulate the linked list

+### 02 Stack

+### 03 Queue

+### 04 Tree
+A **tree** is a data structure composed of nodes, where each node has a value and a list of references to other nodes (its children).
+Trees are often used to represent hierarchical data structures.
+A tree has the following characteristics:
+- **Root**: The topmost node in a tree.
+- **Parent**: A node that has one or more child nodes.
+- **Child**: A node that has a parent node.
+- **Leaf**: A node that does not have any children.
+- **Subtree**: A tree consisting of a node and its descendants.

+### Binary Tree

+A **binary tree** is a type of tree where each node has at most two children, typically referred to as the left child and the right child.
+Binary trees are used in various applications, such as expression parsing, sorting, and searching.
+Key properties include:
+- **Left Child**: The node directly connected to the left of the parent node.
+- **Right Child**: The node directly connected to the right of the parent node.

+### Binary Search Tree (BST)

+A **binary search tree (BST)** is a special type of binary tree where the nodes are arranged in a specific order:
+- The left subtree of a node contains only nodes with values less than the node’s value.
+- The right subtree of a node contains only nodes with values greater than the node’s value.
+- Both the left and right subtrees must also be binary search trees.

+This property of BSTs allows for efficient searching, insertion, and deletion operations.
+The average time complexity for these operations is O(log n), where n is the number of nodes in the tree.
+However, in the worst case (e.g., when the tree becomes unbalanced and resembles a linked list), the time complexity can degrade to O(n).